zhuyt29/Corporate-ESG-scores-fail-to-capture-actual-deforestation-exposure/README.md

   "dplyr", "tidyr", "lattice", "usdm", "Hmisc", "DHARMa"))

 #Demo
-Instructions to run on data – apply the codes to the simulated datasets for demo Expected output:
+Instructions to run on data – apply the codes to the simulated datasets for demo step-by-step

+Expected output:
 The result of the linear mixed-effects model on the effects of deforestation-related news counts and deforestation exposure on the overall Analyst View of Sustainalytics
 The result of the linear mixed-effects model on the effects of deforestation-related news counts and deforestation exposure on specific issue scores from MSCI